 Proving brake defects or failure as the cause of an accident is more difficult than it sounds.
 However, an experienced product liability personal injury attorney can help you explore your legal options and determine if you have a viable case.

 If you were injured in an accident caused by the negligence of a manufacturer, mechanic, or vehicle dealership, you may be eligible to seek compensation for damages such as medical expenses, vehicle damage, lost wages, pain and suffering, and more.
-Contact the Morris James Personal Injury Group today to schedule a free initial evaluation of your brake defect product liability case.
+Contact Morris James Personal Injury Lawyers today for a free initial evaluation of your brake defect product liability case at